 3.00pm A volunteers day will often finish around this time, but flexibility is required.
 There are cases where you might finish a couple of hours earlier, and likewise a couple of hours later.
 It is important to fit in with the needs of your project and as with many things in developing countries you should be prepared for changes.

 Located along the Southern coastline of Sri Lanka, you will have access to nearby beaches and you can take part in the local activities such as diving or surfing.
 Just a few hours away are major cities and tourist destinations such as the capital of Colombo or the major city of Galle.

 Living Arrangements for Medical Volunteers:

 Here at Volunteering Journeys, we encourage community living so we arrange safe and comfortable accommodation with shared rooms.
-Accommodation is provided in either home stays or a volunteer centre at each of the project locations.
-While home stays may be basic, and often don’t have internet connections each of the volunteer centres has the following amenities: Internet/wifi, mobile phone signal, hot water, rooms with fans (air conditioning may be available on request).
+Accommodation is provided in our volunteer house at each of the project locations.
+While your home may be basic each of the volunteer house has the following amenities: Internet/wifi, hot water, rooms with fans and western style shared bathrooms.

-If you need accommodation upgrades such as private rooms we can provide this if you let us know in advance.
+If you need accommodation upgrades such as private rooms or air conditioning we can provide this if you let us know in advance.
 There may be an extra charge for this.

 Health and Safety :